 Fleet Architecture

-A deep-dive into how the Sagewai Enterprise Fleet system is designed — enrollment flow, task dispatch, heartbeat management, and security layers.
+A deep-dive into how the Sagewai Fleet system is designed — enrollment flow, task dispatch, heartbeat management, security layers, multi-project isolation, and production deployment.

 ┌─────────────────────────────────────────────────────────────────┐